gardener/documentation/website/documentation/guides/applications/secure-seccomp/_index.md

 ## Throubleshooting

-If an invalid or not existing profile is used then the `Pod` will be stuck in `ContainerCreating` phase:
+If an invalid or a non-existing profile is used, then the `Pod` will be stuck in `ContainerCreating` phase:

 `broken-seccomp-pod.yaml`: